 It’s fair to say that Tanden has seen some things.
-Unsurprisingly, Russian operatives or government officials in, near, or around a presidential nominee is not one of them.
+Unsurprisingly, Russian operatives or government officials near or in touch with a presidential nominee is not one of them.
 Neera sat down with me and co-panelists Thomas McAbee and Daniel Fusselman to discuss Trump’s legitimacy, Russian involvement in the election and what this means for the upcoming SCOTUS confirmation of Brett Kavanaugh, and whether or not Democrats should impeach Trump.

 For those on the right cozying up to, and those on the left ignoring or minimizing the threat posed to our democracy by Vladimir Putin and his ongoing attacks on us…here's a little refresher about who we are dealing with. pic.twitter.com/qZoJuzIAO3

-Clinton’s much-ballyhooed server, Tanden notes, is the only one to remain unscathed and uncompromised during the course of the Russian cyber efforts.
+Clinton’s much-ballyhooed server, Tanden notes, is the only one to remain unscathed and uncompromised during the course of the Russian active measures cyber efforts.

 #Shithole Of The Week

 Neera joined our panelists to offer up her nomination for #Shithole of the Week.
-Do you agree with her asessement?
+Do you agree with her assessment?
 Vote below.

 Also published on Medium.